 While the new health care rules have been controversial, with the new health care exchanges opening for enrollment on October 1st (albeit with some technology glitches and speed bumps so far!), the time is now for advisors to begin to get familiar with the new rules and some of their tax planning implications.
 For some uninsured clients, this may represent their first opportunity ever to get access to health insurance without medical underwriting - and with a premium subsidy to help - creating a newfound flexibility for employment and retirement decisions.
 For others, it will be important to comply with the new rules simply to avoid the potential penalties under the so-called "individual mandate."

 For the premium assistance tax credit, “lower” income is defined as those households that earn less than 400% of the Federal Poverty Level (FPL).
 The Federal Poverty Level thresholds are adjusted for inflation each year, and are determined based on the number of people in the household.
-For example, in 2013, the FPL was $11,490 for an individual and $23,550 for a family of four, which means at least some premium assistance credit is available for households with incomes up to $45,960 for individuals and $94,200 for a family of four (see table below for further detail).
-Ultimately, the premium assistance tax credit, when it takes effect in 2014, will be based on the 2014 inflation-adjusted Federal Poverty Levels.
+For example, in 2015, the FPL was $11,770 for an individual and $24,250 for a family of four, which means at least some premium assistance credit is available for households with incomes up to $47,080 for individuals and $97,000 for a family of four (see table below for further detail).
+Each year, the premium assistance tax credit thresholds are adjusted for annual inflation-adjusted Federal Poverty Levels.